 We catch up with Cloud later down the road, where he’s listening to a message from Barret on the phone.
 Barret is voiced by Beau Billingslea, a frequent anime voice actor with credits in Cowboy Bebop, Naruto, Bleach, and of course that anime classic: Hannah Montana: The Movie.
 Barret is talking about finding a huge gusher of oil, and that he’ll be coming home soon.

 To Kyle, this phone call one of the film’s big betrayals of the original game.
-Kyle feels that Barret turning to oil undermines both Barret’s FFVII motivation, and the game’s environmentalism in general.
-This is not even explained in the film, like everything else.
+Kyle feels that Barret turning to oil undermines both Barret’s FFVII motivation, and the original game’s environmentalism in general.
+The details aren’t even explained in the film, like everything else.
 In the short stories (and be aware that Barret’s short story was published after the film’s initial launch), we see Barret going through a character arc where he tries to find a purpose after he faces up to the guilt of killing innocents in the reactor bombings.
 He ultimately decides to find a replacement for Mako so that people will be able to reconnect and rebuild with quasi-modern technology, especially when it comes to helping victims of Geostigma.
 He ends up working with Cid and restarts the world’s fossil fuel industry.
 I feel this is a great arc for Barret, but fails in how it wasn’t included in the film, was only narrowly shared shared outside of Japan, and–oh yeah!
 Kyle’s still right that this flies in the face of FFVII’s environmentalism.
 “Do you know how to solve the world’s environmental problems?
 We’ll start an oil industry!”

 Cloud arrives at Healin Lodge to ask Reno about this job of his.
 Warned by Tifa that Reno called a second time off-camera and was sounding somewhat strange, Cloud goes in armed, and sure enough, Reno outright attacks him on arrival, but it seems to have just been a ploy to see if Cloud was in shape.
 Annoyed by him, Cloud just manoeuvres Reno out the front door and locks him out of his own building.
 This is my favourite part of the movie.